Children's Stories

 Children with Cancer Fund Child Jumping Logo

-Frankie was diagnosed with Rhabdo Myo Sarcoma in July 2016 at two years old.
+Frank was diagnosed with Rhabdo Myo Sarcoma in July 2016 at two years old.
 After nine rounds of chemotherapy, 32 doses of proton radio therapy in Oklahoma City USA, our brave Frank under went 45 plus GA’s for procedures, MRI scans, and 32 of the GA’s were for proton therapy.
-Today he’s doing great on a daily growth hormone and will be checked yearly by the late affects team at The Royal Marsden.
-Frankie also lost the sight in his right eye from the tumour snapping his optic nerve.
-He had a lens replacement in the left eye and is under the Epsom general hospital for eye check ups.
-We are eternally grateful to the NHS for saving our boy ??.
-Frankie will turn eight years old this year, we are so very very lucky .

 More stories...